variejs/docs/service-providers.md

 The boot method occurs after ALL service providers have been registered and have availability to them through the service container.

-TODO - look to see if we can do method injection

 <a name="registering-providers"></a>

 ### Registering Providers